manifold-systems/manifold/docs/articles/manifold_series_1.md

 # ☠ Death to Code Generators ☠

 While Manifold provides a broad host of high-level features, its primary focus is to eliminate the gap separating source code from metadata.
-For decades code generators have served to bridged this gap, but not without sometimes debilitating drawbacks.
+For decades code generators have served to bridge this gap, but not without sometimes debilitating drawbacks.
 If a project you develop involves one or more code generators, perhaps you know what I mean.
 Read on for a more productive alternative.